CodeJugalbandi/Paradigms/melodies/AbstractionsAndTransparency/MarsRover/ReadMe.md

 Reflections
 -----------

-**BRAHMA** In OO paradigm, we first organize data and related behaviour together, discover or arrive at a suitable data-structure for the problem by the act of continuous refactoring.
+**BRAHMA** In OO paradigm, we first organize data and related behaviour together, subsequently discover or arrive at an optimal data-structure for the problem by the act of continuous refactoring.
 If one pays attention to that aspect, then it leads to optimisation of the data-structure for a particular behaviour or a set of behaviours for an object.

+**BRAHMA** So the two things - data-organization and data-driven are completely orthogonal to each other.
+While data-organization is at the core  of OO and data-driven where the data embeds the control-flow of the program may be applied simultaneously.

-**BRAHMA** The FP paradigm embraces transparency of the data-structure but makes the structure immutable, so one need not worry about an inadvertent change to the values.
-Again, here as in OO, one has to arrive at the correct data-structure suitable for the problem at hand.
+**BRAHMA** The FP paradigm embraces transparency of the data-structure while  making the structure immutable, so one need not worry about an inadvertent change to the values.
+Again, here as in OO, one has to arrive at the correct data-structure and be data-driven for the problem at hand.

 **BRAHMA** In the AO paradigm, like APL or J, the data structure is typically designed to make the information easily accessible, rather than being designed to allow a set of predicted behaviours.
 The choice of data structure may affect the elegance of the code - but APL's array operations like inner/outer product, transpose, reductions and scans along selected dimensions can be easily applied along any axis of arrays of any rank, shape or depth.
 For very large data volumes, the structure can influence performance and refactoring of the structure (and therefore the code) may become necessary.